 The bell also has a huge tone that cuts very sharply.
 This is the kind of ride cymbal you want when playing heavier rock music that involves a lot of bell grooves in bridges and choruses.
 Playing patterns between the surface and the bell will always give you a loud and punchy sound.

-It doesn’t sound too great when you crash on it, as the cymbal is fairly heavy.
+It didn’t sound too great when I crashed on it, as the cymbal is really heavy.
 So, you shouldn’t get this ride if you’re looking for something to crash on as well.

 It’s best suited as a ride that you position low in your setup and then have multiple crashes set up around it to use.